-Sometimes parties to a loved one’s trust or will can feel shortchanged by the results or the executor or the trustee.
+Sometimes parties to a loved one’s trust or will can feel shortchanged by the results or the executor or the trustee, in which case a probate litigation attorney would be needed.
+For many different reasons, a client could also potentially need a trust litigation attorney.
 When that happens, they can feel shortchanged by the process and want to understand what their legal rights are.
 Contacting a California probate litigation lawyer is often the first step in this process to understand next steps that they can take.

 What Kinds of Issues can Cause Probate Litigation

 The legal terminology for types of probate litigation can vary, but they primarily revolve around:

 - Whether or not the executor or trustee is properly administrating the assets and other elements of the estate in a proper fashion;